Employee stock option: Valuation

-The Hull-White model (2004) is widely used, while the work of Carpenter (1998) is acknowledged as the first attempt at a "thorough treatment"; see also Rubinstein (1995).
-These are essentially modifications of the standard binomial model (although may sometimes be implemented as a Trinomial tree).
-See below for further discussion, as well as calculation resources, and Contingent claim valuation more generally.
-Although the Black–Scholes model is still applied by the majority of public and private companies, through September 2006, over 350 companies have publicly disclosed the use of a (modified) binomial model in SEC filings.
-Often, the inputs to the pricing model may be difficult to determine—usually stock volatility, expected time to expiration, and relevant exercise multiples—and a variety of commercial services are now offered here.
+The Hull–White model (2004) is widely used, while the work of Carpenter (1998) is acknowledged as the first attempt at a "thorough treatment"; see also Rubinstein (1995).
+These are essentially modifications of the standard binomial model (although may sometimes be implemented as a trinomial tree).
+See below for further discussion, as well as calculation resources, and contingent claim valuation more generally.

+A KPMG study (from 2012) suggests that most ESO valuations use either Black–Scholes or a lattice model, as adjusted to incorporate the features of typical ESOs.

+Often, the inputs to the pricing model may be difficult to determine—usually stock volatility, expected time to expiration, and relevant exercise multiples—and a variety of commercial services are offered here.